Carfilzomib (kar FILZ oh mib)

 feeling sick (nausea), vomiting

-If any of the following happen, stop taking Kyprolis and go straight to hospital if you notice any of the following as you
+If any of the following happen, stop taking Kyprolis and tell your doctor immediately,

 skin rash, itching or hives on the skin